-A few weeks ago we asked for your venison recipes, and chili is one of the favorites of many hunters.
+Venison chili is a favorite of many hunters.
 It’s easy to make, you can use ground or chunked venison, and it is so doggone versatile it’s not even funny.
 Make it mild or hot, spoon it out of a bowl or eat on cornbread or spaghetti, beans or no beans … so many options.

-We got an email from Brad Fresch, who lives out west and hunts or eats whitetail, mule deer, antelope, moose and elk.
-After our first story and recipe from Stephen Burchett, Fresch fired us a note and his recipe.
+Brad Fresch, who lives out west and hunts or eats whitetail, mule deer, antelope, moose and elk, emailed last year with his chili recipe after we ran this story and recipe from Stephen Burchett,

 “Mr. Burkett’s Venison Chili looks tasty; I’ll have to try it,” he said.
 “Here’s mine.
 It’s very popular with my family, friends and co-workers (many of whom aren’t hunters, and never liked the “wild” taste of game; they wouldn’t know this was venison if I didn’t tell them).”